 Monitoring of air quality and noise with respect to the Projects is underway.
 In particular, the 1-hour TSP, 24-hour TSP, noise level (as L{eq} , 30 minutes) under monitoring have been checked against established Action and Limit levels.
-There was no breach of Action or Limit levels for Air Quality (1-hour TSP and 24-hour TSP) in this reporting month.
-One Action Level exceedance due to one complaint with no Limit Level exceedance of construction noise was recorded in the reporting month.
+There was no breach of Action or Limit levels for Air Quality (1-hour TSP and 24-hour TSP) and Construction Noise monitoring in this reporting month.

-Two environmental complaint was recorded in the reporting month.
+Three environmental complaint was recorded in the reporting month.
 No notifications of summons or successful prosecutions were received during the reporting month.